input-output-hk/cardano-node-wiki/ADR-1-Default-eras-for-CLI-commands.md

 # Consequences

-* CLI commands that for a given release that worked prior to a hard fork would continue to work after a hard fork.
+* CLI commands that for a given release had worked prior to a hard fork would continue to work after a hard fork.
-* Users will not be surprised by changes in behaviour and third party tools will continue to work after the hard fork.
+* Users will not be surprised by changes in behaviour after the hard fork.
+* Third party tools will continue to work after the hard fork.
 * Users will not be surprised by difference in behaviour between different commands.
+* Users will not necessarily be using the current era by default.
-* Users will a reasonably recent era by default, if not always the current era.
+* Users will be using a reasonably recent era by default.
+* Users will need to explicitly specify the current era after a hard fork and before the release immediately following the hard for if that's what they really want at their own risk.